 - Sure.
 Drop me a mail at adress ulf [dot] kronman [at] gmail [dot] com with the name and address of the band and give me some time to put it up on the list.
-If you have a web page, please give me the URL, so I can put a link to it.
+If you have a web page, please give me the address, so I can put a link to it.
 If not, I tell me if I may put up your mail address, so people may be able to contact you.

 - Can I build my own steel pan?

 - If you have to ask, you can't.
 Steel pan tuning is a skill that takes years of practice and lots of (wasted) drums to master.
-I have tried to make about five pans myself and none of them was usable.
+I have tried to make about five pans myself and none of them was playable.

 - Can I make a steel pan out of a kerosene or coffee can?